asappresearch/simple-tts/README.md

 # Simple-TTS

 This repo contains the implementation for Simple-TTS, a latent diffusion model for text-to-speech generation.
+Our submission describing this work is currently under review:

+**Simple-TTS: End-to-End Text-to-Speech Synthesis with Latent Diffusion**\
+by Justin Lovelace, Soham Ray, Kwangyoun Kim, Kilian Q. Weinberger, and Felix Wu

 ## Environment
 Install the required dependencies with: